lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 > - How do you identify genetic variants in samples based on exome sequencing data?
 > - How do you, among the set of detected variants, identify candidate causative variants for a given phenotype/disease?

-**Objectives:**
+> **Objectives:**
+>

-- Jointly call variants and genotypes for a family trio from whole-exome sequencing data.
+> - Jointly call variants and genotypes for a family trio from whole-exome sequencing data.
-- Use variant annotation and the observed inheritance pattern of a phenotype to identify candidate causative variants and prioritize them.
+> - Use variant annotation and the observed inheritance pattern of a phenotype to identify candidate causative variants and prioritize them.

 Exome sequencing is a method that enables the selective sequencing of the exonic regions of a genome — that is, the transcribed parts of the genome present in mature mRNA, including protein-coding sequences and untranslated regions (UTRs).

 In humans, there are about 180,000 exons with a combined length of ~30 million base pairs (30 Mb).
-Thus, the exome represents only 1% of the human genome, but it has been estimated to harbor up to 85% of all disease-causing variants ([Choi et al., 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2768590/)).

-Exome sequencing offers an affordable alternative to whole-genome sequencing in the diagnosis of genetic diseases, while still covering more potential disease-causing variant sites than genotyping arrays.
-This is especially relevant in rare genetic diseases, where causative variants may occur at too low a frequency to be included on genotyping arrays.
+Exome sequencing offers an affordable alternative to whole-genome sequencing in the diagnosis of genetic diseases.

-A recent study in clinical pediatric neurology indicates that the costs of exome sequencing may actually not be higher than conventional genetic testing ([Vissers et al., 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5589982/)).

 > **Details: Exome Sequencing _vs_ Whole-Genome Sequencing**
 >